 Another advantage of creating a new district-level fund is the capability to use existing codes whereby, if needed, the data can be easily disaggregated.
-For example, districts will not necessarily need to make a choice between coding each new program to a new Area of Responsibility over coding to existing A of R codes, such as A of R 320, which is used for Maintenance of Effort review for Special Education programs.
+For example, districts will not necessarily need to make a choice between coding each new program to a new area of responsibility over coding to existing area codes, such as 320 Special Education, which is used for maintenance of effort (MOE) review for special education programs.

-Example for coding new programs such as M98 and M99 Grants:
+Example for coding new programs, such as M98 and M99 Grants: